rithikrn/foamgci/README.md

-unless a fixed-Δt control run is performed; (2) a spatial extremum is a non-smooth functional, so the Richardson expansion is heuristic for `fieldMinMax` QoIs — integrated QoIs (forces, surface averages) are the formally cleaner target and are on the roadmap.
+unless a fixed-Δt control run is performed; (2) a spatial extremum is a non-smooth functional, so the Richardson expansion is heuristic for `fieldMinMax` QoIs — integrated QoIs (forces, surface averages) are the formally cleaner target, demonstrated by the `wedge15Ma5` example, whose primary QoI is an area-averaged surface pressure from `surfaceFieldValue`.

 ## Installation